rancher/rancher.github.io/os/configuration/users/index.md

 Currently, we don't support adding other users besides `rancher`.

-You _can_ add users in the console container, but note that these users will only exist as long as the console container, so it only makes sense in persistent consoles [like ubuntu or debian](/os/configuration/custom-console).
+You _can_ add users in the console container, but these users will only exist as long as the console container exists.
+It only makes sense to add users in a [persistent consoles]({{site.baseurl}}/os/configuration/custom-console/#console-persistence), e.g. ubuntu-console or debian-console.